erickbytes/lofipython/content/blog/how-to-share-a-google-calendar-event-url.rst

 **Demonstrating Google Calendar URL Arguments in Python**

 By simply knowing the proper url arguments, you can enable people to quickly save a Google Calendar event.
-This example uses the Python standard: urllib to format the Google calendar url parameters and webbrowser \
-to open the url in a browser.
+This example uses the Python standard library: urllib to format the Google calendar url parameters and webbrowser to open the url in a browser.
 This is a handy little trick to keep in your back pocket!